PacktPublishing/Mastering-GitLab-12/CHP10/Readme.md

 # Commands used in Chapter 10

-There are no direct commands used in this chapter.
-In this directory you can find a template for the Continuous Deployment scencario for the Eventmanager and Eventmanager documentation project.
+The code that is used in this chapter to demonstrate the GitLab DevOps lifecycle can be found in :

+* eventmanager-documentation/ - the document project accompanying eventmanager Includes a .gitlab-ci.yml file that is part of a Continuous Deployment pipeline
+* eventmanager/ - the invite app
+Includes an AutoDevops .gitlab-ci.yml that runs an entire DevOps lifecycle